-Based on our current operating expenses and working capital requirements, as of November 14, 2017, we believe that our current cash on hand will meet our anticipated cash requirements into the fourth quarter of Fiscal 2018.
-Notwithstanding that, depending upon additional input from EU and US regulatory authorities, as well as the potential for more than one regulatory filing and approval in Fiscal 2018 we may need to raise additional capital prior to the fourth quarter of Fiscal 2018.
-In any event, during or prior to the fourth quarter of Fiscal 2018, we will need to obtain additional cash to continue operations and fund our planned future operations, including the continuation of our ongoing research and development efforts, the licensing or acquisition of new assets, and researching and developing any potential patents, the related compounds and any further intellectual property that we may acquire.
+In any event, during or prior to the third quarter of Fiscal 2019, we will need to obtain additional cash to continue operations and fund our planned future operations, including the continuation of our ongoing research and development efforts, the licensing or acquisition of new assets, and researching and developing any potential patents, the related compounds and any further intellectual property that we may acquire.
 In addition, our plans may change and/or we may use our capital resources more rapidly than we currently anticipate.
 We presently expect that our expenses will increase in connection with our ongoing activities to support our business operations inclusive of regulatory applications and approval of AC5 in the U.S. and Europe and therefore we will require additional funding.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress and results of our research, preclinical, and clinical development activities; - the scope, progress and results of our research and development collaborations; - the extent of potential direct or indirect grant funding for our research and development activities; - the scope, progress, results, costs, timing and outcomes of any regulatory process and clinical trials conducted for any of our product candidates; - the timing of entering into, and the terms of, any collaboration agreements with third parties relating to any of our product candidates; - the timing of and the costs involved in obtaining regulatory approvals for our product candidates; - the costs of operating, expanding and enhancing our operations to support our clinical activities and, if our product candidates are approved, commercialization activities; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities: - the costs associated with maintaining and expanding our product pipeline; - · the costs associated with expanding our geographic focus; - · operating revenues, if any, received from sales of our product candidates, if any are approved by the U.S. Food and Drug Administration ("FDA") or other applicable regulatory agencies;

-- the cost associated with being a public company, including obligations to regulatory agencies, and increased investor relations and corporate communications expenses; and - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources employees.
+- · the scope, progress and results of our research and development collaborations; - · the extent of potential direct or indirect grant funding for our research and development activities; - the scope, progress, results, costs, timing and outcomes of any regulatory process and clinical trials conducted for any of our product candidates; - · the timing of entering into, and the terms of, any collaboration agreements with third parties relating to any of our product candidates; - the timing of and the costs involved in obtaining regulatory approvals for our product candidates; - the costs of operating, expanding and enhancing our operations to support our clinical activities and, if our product candidates are approved, commercialization activities; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities; - the costs associated with maintaining and expanding our product pipeline; - · the costs associated with expanding our geographic focus; - · operating revenues, if any, received from sales of our product candidates, if any are approved by the FDA or other applicable regulatory agencies; - · the cost associated with being a public company, including obligations to regulatory agencies, and increased investor relations and corporate communications expenses; and - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources employees.